 Tables 3-6 and 3-7 present information regarding Mortgage Status and Gross Rent.
 Both tables indicate an increase in the number of units due to the population growth within these two periods.
+Most of the correlated thought to be due to the fact that most of the units were built between 1960 and 1990, and long-time residents have paid off their mortgages.
 In terms of gross rent, Table 3-7, shows that there were 142 additional occupied rental units in the 2016-2020 period.